felipetovarhenao/bell-tutorials/public/markdown/03_variables.md

 #### 1. Local variables:

-- Only accessible within the _bell_ file are defined in.
+- Only accessible within the _bell_ file they are defined in.

 > In some cases, certain local variables may be accessible within specific blocks of code in our _bell_ file.
 However, we won't have to worry about this until we deal with _user-defined functions_ much later.